SqrtMinusOne/sqrtminusone.github.io/content/posts/2021-05-01-org-python.md

 +++
-title = "Replacing Jupyter Notebook with Org Mode" author = ["Pavel"] date = 2021-04-08 tags = ["emacs", "org"] draft = true
+title = "Replacing Jupyter Notebook with Org Mode" author = ["Pavel"] date = 2021-05-01 tags = ["emacs", "org"] draft = true
 +++

+{{< figure src="/ox-hugo/screenshot.png" >}}

 ## Why? {#why}

 [Jupyter Notebook](https://jupyter-notebook.readthedocs.io/en/stable/) and its successor [Jupyter Lab](https://jupyterlab.readthedocs.io/en/stable/) providing an interactive development environment for many programming languages are in lots of ways great pieces of software.

-But while I was using the former, and then the latter, I also was an as-full-time-as-one-can-get NeoVim user.
+But while I was using the former, and then the latter, I was also an as-full-time-as-one-can-get NeoVim user.
 "As one can get" is because, of course, there is no sensible way to extend the NeoVim editing experience to the Jupyter ecosystem.

 A possibility for change appeared with my discovery of Emacs not so long ago.
 Emacs, a substantially more extensible piece of software, potentially can be used for the mentioned kind of programming.
 So I decided to try.